Rotifer/PostgreSQL_Applications/PostgreSQLBackedRShinyApplicationNotes.md

 WHERE
   data_row ~ '^#';
 ```
+Note the use of the regular expression *data_row ~ '^#'* to select the metadata lines!.

 ### Storing the cell line column names as rows

-The SQL step here processes the line with the column names (line 5) and turns all its columns except the first two into rows.
+The SQL step here processes the line with the column names (line 5) and turns all its columns, except the first two that identify the genes, into rows.
 If you are not familiar with PostgreSQL arrays and the functions that generate and manipulate them, then the code will be challenging and you may need to refer to tutorials and references that describe functions such as *ARRAY_AGG*, *UNNEST*, *STRING_TO_ARRAY* and *ARRAY_TO_STRING*.
 It is easier to understand this quite complex nested *SELECT* SQL statement by breaking it down into its constituent parts starting with the inner-most *SELECT* named *sqi*.
-This *SELECT* extracts the fifth row (*OFFSET 4 LIMIT 1*) and uses the tab delimiter to brerak it into an array.
+This *SELECT* extracts the fifth row (*OFFSET 4 LIMIT 1*) and uses the tab delimiter to break it into an array.
 The next *SELECT* named *sqo* turns the array into rows (*UNNEST*).
 It discards the first two rows (*OFFSET 2*), and then breaks each row into two parts: the cell line name (*cell_line_name*) and the cancer name (*cancer_name*)  using comma, **,**, as the delimiter.
 A complication here is that the comma character itself occurs once in some of the cancer names.
 The array slice *[2:3]* allows for this.
 The outer-most *SELECT* statement retrieves the generated values for the cell line and cancer names.
 It also adds two more columns: The first uses a window function *ROW_NUMBER* to generate index numbers that will be used to match the cell line and cancer names to the index for the array that will store the expression values in another table.
 The second value is *ccle_metadata_id*.
 Hard-coding it into the query like this is not a good idea but will do for this example.
 In fact, this whole SQL statement should be re-factored into one or more PL/pgSQL functions.

 ```sql